April 5, 2015

 Now that we know the opportunity is there, it’s time to consider best practices for success:

 Whereas e-commerce companies might test through hundreds, if not thousands, of SKUs in their advertising, your options are much more limited.
 Still, it’s worth spending time testing different service categories or pricing plans in campaigns.
 For example, you may want to try and see how deploying niche edits targetted to your Facebook page for the purpose of SEO could heighten your pages reach to new audiences.
 It’s likely that one, in particular, will resonate best, but you won’t know until you test each against one another.
 We’ve witnessed a particular category performing 30-40% better on a consistent basis than all other options.

 It’s proven that offering a free sample is a strong strategy.
 Utilizing this technique will improve your conversion rates on your campaigns – putting more prospects in front of your product or service at a lower cost.
 Of course, you’ll need a strong product-market fit (a requirement for acquisition campaigns in the first place!) to ensure trial users convert well to full purchasing users.

 Related links: What Converts Better: Free Trial or Money-Back Guarantee?

 #2: Be Relentless With Creative

 It’s understood that click-through rates in the business vertical are much lower than other verticals.
-However, this should not be used as an excuse to allow poor performing creative to be your baseline.
+However, this should not be used as an excuse to allow poor-performing creative to be your baseline.
 You’ll need to scratch and claw your way for every point of improvement at the ad level.
-Construct a strong framework for creative testing that will allow you to iterate through the core element of creative at a good pace.
+Construct a strong framework for creative testing that will allow you to iterate through the core elements of creativity at a good pace.
 The effort will be worth it.
 If you can stand out amongst a group where the bar is low, you will be rewarded with lower costs and greater velocity in reaching your audience.